GeoscienceAustralia/PyRate/docs/usage.rst

     Usage: pyrate merge -f CONFIG_FILE [OPTIONS]

     Options:
-      -f, --config_file STRING path to configuration file -r, --rows INTEGER  divide ifgs into this many rows -c, --cols INTEGER  divide ifgs into this many columns --help              Show this message and exit.
+      -f,   --config_file   STRING   Path to configuration file -r,   --rows          INTEGER  Divide interferograms into this many rows -c,   --cols          INTEGER  Divide interferograms into this many columns --help                         Show this message and exit

 Make sure to use the same number of rows and columns that was used in the previous ``process`` step: